charlespascoe/project-management-system/design/crc.md

   * Handles requests to add a user
   * Handles requests to get all users
   * Handles requests to get a specific user's details
+  * Handles requests to get a user's assignments
   * Handles requests to edit a user's details
   * Handles requests to delete a user
 * Collaborators
   * Authorisor
   * Users
+  * User
+  * ProjectAssignment

 ProjectsController
 ------------------
 * Does
+  * Handles requests to get all projects
   * Handles requests to create a new project
-  * Handles requests to get all projects
   * Handles requests to edit a project's details
 * Collaborators
   * Authorisor